xetys/stytex.de/source/_posts/2016-03-25-jhipster3-microservice-tutorial.markdown

 A > B, A > B, A > D

+when would use discovery clients inside the services.

-With this, every service becomes its own loadbalancer!
+With this, every service has its own loadbalancer!

 ### Definition of Done: Ribbon loadbalancing